diyasen2021/Bioinformatics_workshop_BScstudents/Lessons/Getting_started_Google_Colab.md

-# Google Colab: A Quick Guide for Students
+# Biopython: A Quick Guide

 ## What is Google Colab?